mienaikoe/ziyu/Chapters/Chapter2.md

 -------

-  My sense of humility or perhaps a feeling of unimportance surfaced as I entered a house that I could never have called home on my own.
-I don't blame Tig for her perspective.
+  A feeling of humility or perhaps unimportance surfaced as I entered a house that I would never have thought to call home without Mel and Kip.
+I don't blame Tig for her disdain.
 She was born of the same caste my parents came from; taught to accept their roles in life as farmers or parents.
-If they tried to better themselves and get out of farming, they would be met with endless criticism from their family for burdening everyone with their risk.
-I like to imagine that Tig tried to branch out once, but would never admit it to a lowly farming Ofan who married up and has no interest in raising children.
+If they tried to better themselves and get out of that life, they were met with endless criticism from their family for burdening everyone with their risk.
+I like to imagine that Tig tried to branch out once, but would never admit it to an Ofan who married up and has no interest in raising children.
   I took my boots and trousers off so as not to make a mess, and took a seat at the table.
-With a sigh, I took in everything around me as if this were all some dream that I would one day abruptly wake from.
-My father used to say that "Nothing is promised".
-And my nather would always respond, "You promised to love us".
+With a sigh, I took in everything around me as if this were all some opulent dream that I would one day wake from and find myself in the slums of some forgotten town. ***I feel guilty.
+Why do I feel guilty?
+What sort of corruption has this old bat woven into my heart?***.
+It felt dirty, like I needed to burn away some part of who I had become.
+Or reclaim the self-dependent farming Kaln I used to be.
+I drifted back to childhood, hearing my Father tell us "Nothing is promised - you can only rely on yourself“.
+But then my Naether reminded him, "You promised to love us".
+Perhaps they were both right.
-  Something felt out of place. *A cup.
-That's odd.
-I don't remember getting a cup out*.
-An uneasy feeling suddenly gripped me and amplified the silence.
-I left the cup just in case I would need to retrace the scene, and quietly inched my way toward the cellar to get something to defend myself with. *Crap.
-What if the killer is down there.
-Killer?
-You're being paranoid*.
-After a moment of indecisiveness, I grabbed a long glass bottle from the shelf and proceeded to slowly creep along the wall toward the back of the house.

-  // or mel herself that couldn't go because there was an incident at the capital
+  *A Knock at the door*. ***Is it that Tig again come to tell me I was rude?*** I sat up and quietly snuck toward the door to see who it was. ***The messenger?
+What could he possibly want?***
+	He started as soon as the door opened, “Lif, I have an urgent message for Mel.
+Is she here?”
+	“Um.
+No she left a few clicks ago.”
+	He was still catching his breath, “You - You need to find a way to get this to her before the vote today.”
+	“Okay, slow down.
+What’s this about?”
+	“

 /*
+ options:
+ - Mel comes home to fess up (Mel is weak)
+ - Kip comes home to fess up that Mel asked him to do the rescue mission (behind Lif’s back)
+ - Lif finds a memo about a project (Mel is not careful)
+ - Mel gets an urgent memo sent at home, and Lif needs to follow her to the capital to deliver it.
+Lif gets curious and opens it - it’s a memo about the mission gone dark.
+(Mel is strong, Lif is curious).
+ - Lif goes to Kip to discuss it (Lif is weak, but Kip is close-by after all.
+Does Lif want to keep Kip out of it?)
+ - Lif goes to Mel to ask more or investigate (What does Lif expect to gain from this?)
+ - Lif waits until the evening (Lif is strong, takes time to gather thoughts.
+Wants to keep Kip out of it)

   In chapter 2, we unravel Lif's life and a little bit of her personal complexes and suspicions through dialog with others where she seems suspicious